 A variety of secondary and tertiary products (derived products) are also included in the Ecological Footprint calculations.
-For any derived product, yield is calculated by multiplying the yield of the primary product (Y^P) by the extraction rate (EXTR) of the derived product.
-World average extraction rates are currently used throughout NFA 2016 to convert secondary products into their primary product equivalents.
+For any derived product, yield is calculated by multiplying the yield of the primary product (YP) by the extraction rate (EXTR) of the derived product.
+World average extraction rates are currently used throughout NFA 2019 to convert secondary products into their primary product equivalents.
 Extraction rates indicate the amount of the primary product embodied in the derived product.
 Yields of derived products are calculated using Equation 2-4.

-Equation 2-4 Calculation for Yield of Derived Products $Y^{D} = Y^{P} EXTR$
+Calculation for Yield of Derived Products

+$$Y^D = Y^P EXTR$$

-Y ^D = Yield of derived product, (t derived) ha -1 yr -1 Y ^P = Yield of primary product, (t primary) ha -1 yr -1 EXTR = Extraction rate, (t derived) (t primary) -1
+\mathbf{Y}^{D} = Yield of derived product, (t derived) ha-1 yr-1 \mathbf{Y}^{P} = Yield of primary product, (t primary) ha-1 yr-1 EXTR = Extraction rate, (t derived) (t primary)-1

 The use of world average extraction rates overestimates the Footprint of exports for countries that produce derived products more efficiently than the world average, which in turn underestimates the Footprint of consumption.
 Conversely, for countries which produce derived products less efficiently than the world average, the Footprint of consumption is overestimated.
-Country-specific extraction rates could provide a greater level of accuracy in calculations of the Footprints of exports and consumption, but are not currently implemented.
+Country-specific extraction rates could provide a greater level of accuracy in calculations of the Footprints of exports and consumption but are not currently implemented.
 The Footprint of production, on the other hand, is not affected by extraction rates, since derived products are not included in the Footprint of production to avoid double counting.
-The Footprint of imports is always calculated using world average extraction rates, as the NFA 2016 methodology does not use full bilateral trade data.
+The Footprint of imports is always calculated using world average extraction rates, as the NFA 2019 methodology does not use full bilateral trade data.

 Finally, there are few cases where multiple derived products are created simultaneously from the same primary product.
 Soybean oil and soybean cake, for example, are extracted simultaneously from the same primary product, in this case soybean.
 The standard yield calculation procedure cannot be used in the case of simultaneously derived products, as doing so would lead to a double-counting of the total primary product used.
-As a consequence, the total amount of embedded primary product is split among each simultaneously derived product through Footprint Allocation Factors (FAFs).
+Consequently, the total amount of embedded primary product is split among each simultaneously derived product through Footprint Allocation Factors (FAFs).
 These are estimated using the relative commercial values of the derived products to allocate the Footprint of their shared primary product between them (Borucke et al. 2012).